-Alan J. Bauman, MD, is the founder and medical director of Bauman Medical Group in Boca Raton, Fla.
-He is a graduate of New York Medical College and had internship and residency training in general surgery at Beth Israel Medical Center and Mt Sinai Medical Center in New York City before training as a hair-restoration physician.
-He can be reached at (561) 394-0024 or via his Web site, baumanmedical.com.
+Alan J. Bauman, MD, is the founder and medical director of Bauman Medical Group since 1997 in Boca Raton, FL.
+He is a graduate of New York Medical College and had internship and residency training in general surgery at Beth Israel Medical Center and Mt Sinai Medical Center in New York City before training as a hair restoration physician.
+He can be reached at (561) 394-0024 or baumanmedical.com.

 1. Hamilton JB.
 Patterned loss of hair in men: Types and incidence.
 Ann NY Acad Sci.
 1951;53:708–728.

 2. Norwood OT.
 Male pattern baldness: classification and incidence.
 South Med J. 1975;68:1359–1365.

 3. Rhodes T. Prevalence of male pattern hair loss in 18–49 year old men.
 Dermatol Surg.
 1998;24:1330–1332.